AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 Standard_D2s_v3
 Standard_D2s_v4

-All the VM Skus can be reviewed at the following link:
+All the VM SKUs can be reviewed at the following link:
 [https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-general](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-general)

 1. Open the `Month_2/Day_1/hol_files/createvm.bicep` file and review the contents.
 Notice many resources in this file and the time savings this provides.